Answers to Frequently Asked Questions - Part 1

 How Do I Maintain My Galvanized Metal Table Tops?

 Galvanized metal table tops tend to be very good at resisting daily wear and tear, as well as rust.
 However, acids from tomato or other fruit juices can cause the surface to patina into a darker color.
-This actually adds to the character of the top and is not considered a design flaw.
+This actually adds to the character of the top and is not consider a design flaw.

 Because reclaimed wood comes from a variety of sources, each of our reclaimed wood restaurant tables has a slightly different makeup.
 Our reclaimed wood table tops feature a mixture of reclaimed spruce, pine, fir, etc. Each table features a unique mix of wood, so each table will be unique.